-Date Rendered: 2019-09-05 01:12:21 PM UTC
+Date Rendered: 2019-09-05 01:12:23 PM UTC

-Available Online at: http://arks.princeton.edu/ark:/88435/cc08hm200
+Available Online at: http://arks.princeton.edu/ark:/88435/7m01br27p

 Heed can't look.
 Christine has covered her feet, in perfect fourth position now, with a quilt and gone to search for something to ease the pain.
-There could be liquor in the bar, aspirin in a cabinet.
+There could be all sorts of items sequestered by May: liquor in a toilet tank, aspirin in a flue.
 Heed hopes for the first because there is no water and she would like to pass out from drunkenness rather than agony.
-Her bones, fragile from decades of stupor, splinter like glass.
+Her bones, fragile from decades of stupor, have splintered like glass.
 The ankles are not the only joints she believes are cracked.
 There is a dullness in her pelvis and she can't lift her right leg.
 Christine has propped her against the wall since there is no mattress on the bed.
-In her wisdom, when the Hotel closed, she sold every useless thing.
+In her wisdom, when the Hotel closed, she sold every thing possible.

 Drawing a ribbon of breath, she blocks any tears that may be lurking like memories behind her eyelids.
-After all these years they are back in the room they once shared.
-The forget-me-nots on the wall paper can't be less this deliberate dark than they ever were in day light and she wonders she thinks.
-When I first came in the door, I thought I was home.
+But the forget-me-nots roaming the wall paper are more vivid in this deliberate dark than they ever were in daylight and she wonders what it was that made her want it so.
+Home, she thinks.

+When I stepped in the door, I thought I was home.

-Christine's tread interrupts her efforts to remember more.
+Christine's familiar tread interrupts her efforts to remember more.

 She has found things: among them matches, a box of hurricane candles, a can of Dole pineapple and some packets of Stanback powder.
 She lights a candle securing it in its own drippings.
 If she can manage to open the pineapple, Heed can swallow the powder.
-Wordlessness continues as Christine uses a ball-peen to bang a table knife into the rim of the can.
+Wordlessness continues as Christine uses a ball-peen to bang a stud nail into the rim of the can.
 When she succeeds, she opens two packets and sifts the bitter powder into Heed's mouth, alternating it with the juice.
-She pulls the quilt up because Heed is they because Heed is
+She pulls the quilt up around her shoulders because Heed is shivering.

-Heed had expected a quarrel.
-Whose to blame for Junior's deceit?
+They both had expected a quarrel.
+Whose to blame?
 Who started it all by hiring a thief and who made it necessary by consulting a lawyer?
-Whose fault is it they are abandoned seven miles from humanity with nobody knowing they are there or caring even if they did know?
+Whose fault is it they are abandoned seven miles from humanity with nobody knowing they are there or caring even if they do know?
 No one is praying for them and they have never prayed for themselves.
-But they avoid rehearsing accusations, irrelevant now with one of them cracked to pieces and the other sweating like a laundress.
+Still they avoid rehearsing accusations, a waste of breath now with one of them cracked to pieces and the other sweating like a laundress.
 Up here where the solitude is like the room of a dead child, the ocean has no scent or roar.
-The future had disappeared along with the past.
-The landscape beyond is without color.
+The future is disintegrating along with the past.
+The landscape beyond this room is without color.
 Just a bleak ridge of stone and no one to imagine it otherwise because that is the way it is as, deep down, everyone knows.
 An unborn world where sound, any sound-the scratch of a claw, the flap of webbed feet-is a gift.
 Where a human voice is the only miracle and the only necessity.
-Talk, when finally it comes, has the vigor of twenty-one years on hold.
-Sudden, stripped to its underwear.
+Language, when finally it comes, has the vigor of a felon pardoned after twenty-one years on hold.
+Sudden, raw, stripped to its underwear.